 This morning I share with you a seasonally in-sync Rosslyn artifact that I acquired last week on eBay.
-This vintage postcard postmarked July 24, 1959 depicts the waterfront in front of Rosslyn and Sunnyside.
+This vintage postcard postmarked July 24, 1959 depicts the Rosslyn and Sunnyside waterfronts.
 The caption reads: Sherwood Inn, Landing, on Lake Champlain.

 Although I remain somewhat conflicted whether or not it’s appropriate to share the messages from vintage and antique postcards, I tend toward a quasi-archeological justification (unless the content is obviously sensitive or inappropriate).
-And I am always happy to remove anything if requested by a family member, etc.
+And I am always happy to remove anything if requested (by originator, recipient, family member, etc.)

 In the case of this postcard addressed to Mrs. Ethel Alvey on Muncie, Indiana from Edith, I consider the message quirky and innocuous enough to share, though it hasn’t anything at all to do with Rosslyn!